CUBRID/cubrid-manual/en/sql/function/stmt_set_op.rst

     INSERT INTO nojoin_tbl_2 VALUES (9,'Edwin');
     INSERT INTO nojoin_tbl_2 VALUES (10,'Edwin');

-    --Using UNION to get only distict rows
+    --Using UNION to get only distinct rows
     SELECT id, name FROM nojoin_tbl_1
     UNION
-    SELECT id,name FROM nojoin_tbl_2;
+    SELECT id, name FROM nojoin_tbl_2;

                id  name
     ===================================